DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 - Run `terraform plan -destroy`.

 Passing `--destroy` at the end of a plan request is not a way to trigger terraform destroy.

+While terraform destroy removes all resources defined in the configuration, individual resources can also be removed by deleting their blocks from the configuration and running terraform apply, or by using `terraform destroy -target=RESOURCE`.

 ## apply